 Citations are written for violations of the NTCC traffic and parking regulations that are not violations of state law include the following:

 - Parking, stopping, or standing in a space reserved for the handicapped/disabled or at a curb cut or ramp marked blue or signed for wheelchairs.

-- Parking out of an individual’s designated zone, as indicated on the permit.
+- Parking out of an individual’s designated zone.

 - Parking, stopping or standing in a fire lane marked with a red curb or storage of a motor vehicle that would cause NTCC to be in violation of the Fire Marshal regulations, parking in such way as to create a hazard or restrict normal vehicular traffic or parking, e.g., parking in the travel portion of a street or the travel lane of a parking lot or an entrance to a parking lot, parking in a service drive not marked for parking, parking in a loading zone, at any place marked “tow away,” at a yellow curb or area, in a reserved space, marked “no parking.”